Ward O'Neill

 Ward O’Neill (born 1951) is an Australian illustrator, caricaturist and cartoonist, who has contributed to a variety of newspapers, including The London Daily Mail, The Australian, Sydney Morning Herald, National Times, the Bulletin and Australian Financial Review.
-His credits include Walkley Awards for illustration in 1982, 1984 and 1986.
+His credits include Walkley Awards for illustration in 1982, 1984 and 1986.In 2018 he was awarded the Prix International at the Saint-Just—le- Martel Salon.